Shippable/admiral/releaseNotes/master.md

   - Improved the UX of the Billing page.
   - Ubuntu 16.04 Node initialization scripts do not set aufs as a storage driver.
 Storage driver is not set so that Docker         daemon can choose the most appropriate storage driver.
   - Syncrepo's can be deleted while the pipeline is running.
   - Debug builds (SSH access to build nodes) option is only shown for on-demand Node pools.
+  - Replication of a gitRepo resource to a ciRepo resource in a runSh job works as expected.
+This is needed for the usecase of triggering CI with the identical commit and branch for which the runSh job was triggered which has a gitRepo resource as an input.

 ## Custom Nodes